JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 SQLDelight provides multiple platform-specific implementations of the SQLite driver, so you need to create these instances separately for each platform.

-While you can achieve this using [expect and actual interfaces](https://kotlinlang.org/docs/multiplatform-expect-actual.html), in this project, you will use [Koin](https://insert-koin.io/), to try using a dependency injection framework in Kotlin Multiplatform.
+While you can achieve this with [expected and actual interfaces](https://kotlinlang.org/docs/multiplatform-expect-actual.html), in this project, you will use [Koin](https://insert-koin.io/) to try dependency injection in Kotlin Multiplatform.

 1. Create an interface for database drivers.
 To do this, in the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`(this will add the `cache` directory to the package).